How are NJ Stalking Charges defined under N.J. Stat. § 2C:12-10?

 “A person is guilty of stalking, a crime of the fourth degree if he purposefully or knowingly engages in a course of conduct directed at a specific person that would cause a reasonable person to fear for his safety or the safety of a third person or suffer other emotional distress.”

-Stalking is generally a fourth-degree felony as discussed above.
+NJ stalking charges are generally filed as fourth-degree felony as discussed above.

 However, you could face 3rd-degree charges if you:

 Under New Jersey statute, N.J.S.A.
-2C:12-10.1, the victim in your stalking case can apply for a final restraining if you’re convicted.
+2C:12-10.1, the victim in your NJ stalking charges case can apply for a final restraining if you’re convicted.

-If you are convicted of stalking, the court can issue an order that:
+If you are convicted of NJ stalking charges, the court can issue an order that:

 Consequences for violating a protective order.